Quick Answer: Why is I-95 through Richmond so dangerous for truck accidents?

 - Exit 83 (Parham Road): Northern boundary of the Safety Corridor, frequent site of congestion-related crashes

-Each of these exits requires trucks to slow down, change lanes, or navigate challenging road geometry—all while surrounded by fast-moving passenger vehicles.
+Each of these exits requires trucks to slow down, change lanes, or navigate challenging road geometry.
+And this must happen all while surrounded by fast-moving passenger vehicles.

 3. Driver Fatigue and Hours-of-Service Violations